Demonetization in India- The Great Fiasco

 Facts Behind Dmontization

-The present economic system could never abridge the gap between the rich and the poor.
+The present economic system could never bridge the gap between the rich and the poor.
 The Union government says that the decision is better for the poor, then why it has been weakening MNREGA (Rural Employment Guarantee Program for 100 days in a year) for the last 31 months.

-On the other hand the Corporate Taxes are being reduced, the labor laws being weakened, the wages not being enhanced and the safety of whistle blowers is not being ensured.
+On the other hand, the Corporate Taxes are being reduced, the labor laws being weakened, the wages not being enhanced and the safety of whistleblowers is not being ensured.
 Those opposing the government are being termed as traitors.
 The close relatives of Government officials are being given an option to declare their assets.
 Will these efforts reduce black money?

 This aggressive implementation of new economic policies is very dangerous.
 The capitalist economy could never be established until the traditional culture is destroyed.
-It happened in 16th and 19th centuries in US and Europe.
+It happened in 16th and 19th centuries in the US and Europe.
 The demonetization too is a step in his direction.

-These efforts should have been supplemented with MNERGA, mid day meal and subsidized ration, so that the poor man could survive.
+These efforts should have been supplemented with MNERGA, mid-day meal and subsidized ration so that the poor man could survive.

 The hoarders of Black money are very clever.
 They know that there is a complete Income Tax waiver scheme for the entire tribal area of North Eastern States of India including Ladakh.
 Hence the black money currency is flying towards these regions.